 How U.S. Tax Rules Apply to Inheritances and Gifts from Abroad

-One of the questions most frequently being asked is "Will I be subject to tax on an inheritance or gift from abroad if I bring the asset into the United States?"
+One of the most frequently asked questions about inheritances from abroad is, "Will I be subject to tax on an inheritance or gift from abroad if I bring the asset into the United States?"

-The short answer is that the United States does not impose inheritance taxes on bequests.
+The short answer is as follows.
+The United States Internal Revenue Service does not impose inheritance taxes on bequests.
 Transfers by gift of property not situated in the United States from foreign nationals not domiciled in the United States are also not subject to U.S. gift taxes.
-However, advisors need to be aware of the many other U.S. tax rules that may apply to such a gift or inheritance.
+Such gifts are exempt from the federal gift tax.

 This article describes the U.S. tax rules that apply to transfers by gift or inheritance of property from abroad to U.S. citizens, U.S. lawful permanent residents ("green card" holders), or foreign nationals residing in the United States.